farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 Since taking on her role as Enterprise Administrator, Holly Dickson has been interrupted on several occassions with user support requests that have taken her attention away from the company's Microsoft 365 pilot project.
 Because Holly does not have the bandwidth to respond to the requests in a timely manner, she wants Alex Wilber and Joni Sherman to begin responding to these requests.
 This will require that Alex and Joni have Helpdesk Administrator role permissions.
 However, Holly does not want to permanently assign this role to Alex and Joni, since this is not their regular role, and she doesn't want this role to impact other services.
 Holly also doesn't want Alex and Joni to submit approval requests each time they need to be assigned the Helpdesk Admin role.

-Instead, Holly wants to take advantage of the Privileged Identity Management (PIM) feature that enables users to self-activate an Azure AD role on an as-needed basis.
+Given these requirements, Holly wants to take advantage of the Privileged Identity Management (PIM) feature that enables users to self-activate an Azure AD role on an as-needed basis.
 Instead of requiring a Global admin (such as Holly) or a Privileged Role Administrator to assign a role to multiple people individually, PIM enables an organization to create a security group and then enable the group to be eligible for that specific role.
 When people are assigned as members of the group, they indirectly become eligible to be assigned the role.
-Holly wants to employ this feature at Adatum by creating a security group of eligible users (Alex and Joni) for the Helpdesk admin role.
+Holly wants to employ this feature at Adatum by creating a security group of eligible users (Alex and Joni) for the Helpdesk administrator role.
 This opportunity will be a good test of this feature in Holly's pilot project.

-Once Alex and Joni are made eligible for this role, whenever they must respond to a user request, they will self-activate, or self-approve the role assignment.
-Alex and Joni can request to activate the role when they need its privileges, at which time they will have administrator control for a predetermined time period.
+Once Alex and Joni are made eligible for this role, whenever they must respond to their first user request, they will self-activate, or self-approve the role assignment.
+By doing so, they will have Helpdesk administrator control for a predetermined time period.
 In this case, Holly wants them to remain assigned to the role for 15 days.

 In addition, Holly doesn't want to be forced to approve the role assignment whenever Alex and Joni require this role assignment.
 Instead, Holly simply wants to be notified whenever Alex or Joni self-approve the role.
 PIM lets you know when important events occur in your Azure Active Directory organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
-These emails may also include links to relevant tasks, such activating or renewing a role.

 ### Task 1 - Create an eligible group for the Helpdesk Admin role

-In the prior lab exercise, Holly Dickson limited access to Global admin role using Privileged Identity Management.
+In the prior lab exercise, Holly Dickson limited access to the Global admin role using Privileged Identity Management.
 To do so, she first configured the role to require approval before it could be assigned as an eligible role for a user, and then she assigned herself as the approver whenever an eligible user requested activating the role.

 For this next test of PIM in Adatum's pilot project, Holly has selected Alex Wilber and Joni Sherman to be eligible for the Helpdesk admin role.
 However, to simplify future role assignments, Holly wants to create a security group, assign Alex and Joni to the group, and then assign the group to the Helpdesk admin role.
 Holly will then enable the group to be eligible for the Helpdesk admin role.

 1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. In your browser, select the **Microsoft 365 admin center** tab.
-In the left-hand navigation pane under the **Admin centers** section, select **Azure Active Directory**
+2. In your Edge browser, select the tab containing the **Azure Active Directory admin center**, which should still be open from the prior lab exercise.

 3. In the **Azure Active Directory admin center**, in the left-hand navigation pane, select **All services**.

-4. In the **All services** window, the services are separated into the following sections - General, Identity, Services, and Hybrid + multicloud.
-Under the **Identity** section, select **Groups**.
+4. In the **All services** window, under the **Identity** section, select **Groups**.

 5. In the **Groups | All groups** window, select **New group** in the menu bar.